AngelCityBusiness/CRM_Helpdeskproxy/README.md

 ## How to Use

-The proxy website is accessible at [https://kb.mycrmsupport.com/angelcitybusiness](https://kb.mycrmsupport.com/angelcitybusiness).
-Users can navigate to this URL to access the help desk content with an integrated chatbot for support.
+The proxy website is accessible at https://www.angelcitymarketing.com for the site: [https://kb.mycrmsupport.com/angelcitybusiness] (https://kb.mycrmsupport.com/angelcitybusiness).
+Users can navigate to the first URL (angelcitymarketing) to access the help desk content with an integrated chatbot for support.

 ## Setup and Deployment